parkerhong2005/parkerhong2005.github.io/_projects/portableplayspace.md

     - video: /videos/playspace_how8.mp4
       caption: "Using the mill to make holes."
     - image: /images/playspace_how6.JPG
-      caption: "Milled aluminum angle."
+      caption: " Cut and milled aluminum angle for reinforcement."
-    - image: /images/playspace_how9.JPG
-      caption: "Initial mockup of the box."
     - video: /videos/playspace_how7.mp4
-      caption: "Using the laser cutter."
+      caption: "Using the laser cutter to etch designs."
-how_text: "CAD modeling and the CNC mill, then lots of drilling, milling, and good old fashioned woodworking.
-Mockups were made with cardboard, 3D printing, and some scrap wood before we moved on to the real thing."
+how_text: "The project involved detailed CAD modeling and CNC milling, followed by extensive manual fabrication including drilling, milling, and traditional woodworking techniques.
+Initial mockups were created using cardboard, 3D printing, and scrap wood to refine the design prior to constructing the final assembly."
 skills: "SolidWorks, Onshape, CNC Mill, Conversational Mill, Table Saw, Router, 3D Printer, Laser Cutter"
-why_image: "/images/grid_portableplayspace.png"
+why_gallery:
+  - image: /images/smallbox1.JPG
+    caption: "Putting together the smallest play box."
+  - video: /videos/largebox.mp4
+    caption: "Functional parts of the largest play box."
-why_text: "In partnership with Tribraining, the Evanston Public Library at the Robert Crown Center asked us to create a playspace that could be put out for playtime and stored away neatly when the space was used otherwise.
-Inspired by the work and innovation of a previous group of Segal interns, we sought to design a set of play modules that would optimize limited space and maximize creativity at the same time.
-This fall, I am continuing to work on this project in hopes of having it ready for a showcase in December."
+why_text: "In collaboration with Tribraining during the summer of 2025, the Evanston Public Library at the Robert Crown Center commissioned a modular playspace that can be deployed for playtime and easily stored when the space is used for other purposes.
+Building on the innovative work of previous Segal interns, our goal was to design play modules that optimize limited space while fostering creativity.
+This fall, I am continuing development with the aim of completing the project for a December showcase."
 ---